 Here are a few tips to help you prevent sun damage, and the resulting occurrence of spider veins:

 - Cover up.
-Keep the amount of direct exposure that you skin comes in to contact with the sun at a minimal by wearing a cover up to the beach.
+Another great way for preventing sun damage and spider veins during summer is to cover up.
+Keep the amount of direct exposure that your skin comes in contact with at minimal by wearing a cover-up to the beach.
 Go ahead and bask in the sun for a few minutes, but then put your hat on and the umbrella up.
 By bringing items that will protect you from the sun you can enjoy the relaxing atmosphere without the resulting sun damage.